 What core values are you looking for when you hire artists?
 How do you manage critiques within your organization?
 Managing creative people with disparate personalities can be daunting.
 How does your team manage that?
 Share your successes (and failures) in this with us so we can create better collaborative environments at our studios.

-What set's your game's animation apart from everyone else in the industry?
+What sets your game's animation apart from everyone else in the industry?
 What went right in your latest game's motion capture sessions?
 What went wrong?
 What have you learned from studying animation techniques used in other entertainment industries?
 Share your lessons with other animators as we want to hear the good, the bad, and the ugly regarding animation trials and tribulations.

-- Show us your tech, TAs
+Show us your tech, TAs

 You're the glue that holds art production together, TAs.
 What new ideas in tools and pipelines have you developed this past year?
 What new shader techniques are you investigating for next-gen?
 Is there look development work you've done that would enlighten us?
 Come show us and inspire us!

 |Lectures||60 or 30 Minutes||Lectures are issue-oriented, provide concrete examples, and contain both practical and theoretical information.
-We generally prefer only one speaker but we may accept two if you can demonstrate the second person is necessary.
+GDC generally prefers only one speaker but we may accept two if you can demonstrate the second person is necessary.
 Postmortems and case studies are included in this category.|

-||Panels take many different viewpoints on a topic or issue and combine them in one debate session with a moderator.
+|Panels||60 Minutes||Panels take many different viewpoints on a topic or issue and combine them in one debate session with a moderator.
 Debate among panelists (with very different opinions) is welcome and audience participation time should be accounted for.
-We prefer 60 minute time for this format and no more than 5 people.
+We prefer 60 minutes for this format and no more than 5 people with diverse representation.
 Include all of the panelists you have confirmed in the proposal.
 A very limited number of panels will be accepted.|

-||Roundtables are small peer discussion groups led by one or two moderators and limited to a maximum of 50 attendees.
+|Roundtables||60 Minutes||Roundtables are small peer discussion groups led by one or two moderators and limited to a maximum of 50 attendees.
 Moderators should facilitate conversation and keep the flow of discussion inspired and moving.
 They do not lecture or dictate.
 Constructive controversy and debate are very welcome in roundtables.
 Topics that are open-ended in nature and promote an exchange of ideas from people likely to have different viewpoints generally work best in this format.
-Roundtables run up to three times, once a day during the GDC
+Roundtables run up to three times, once a day during GDC Conference days, Wednesday-Friday.|

-||Tutorials (simply) must teach attendees new skills.
+|Tutorials||Full-Day||Tutorials (simply) must teach attendees new skills.
 Think of this as (informal) classroom training.
 The Tutorial format can consist of a series of lectures, or as an interactive workshop; you can have them work in teams; you can give them challenges; you can include competitions.
-The result of the time period MUST be that they'll feel they've learned something truly useful in the world of game development.
+The result of the time period MUST be that they feel they've learned something truly useful in the world of game development.
 It can be a skill, an ability, a method or even the mastery of a tool.
 After statuses are determined in October, an official GDC Tutorial C4P can be set up for accepted tutorials, either independently or through conference management.
 Tutorial C4Ps launched prior to official acceptance are not guaranteed.|